Breakfast Recipes

 Step-by-Step Cooking Process

-4. Heat a non-stick pan over medium heat and lightly grease it with cooking spray or oil.
+3. Preheat a non-stick skillet over medium heat and lightly grease with cooking spray or oil.

-5. Pour about 1/4 cup of batter for each pancake onto the pan.
+4. Pour 1/4 cup of batter onto the skillet for each pancake.

-7. Flip the pancakes and cook for another 2-3 minutes until golden brown.
+6. Flip the pancakes and cook for an additional 2-3 minutes until golden brown.

 Alternative Ingredients